Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Data, Panels and

 Table~\ref{tab:num-dx-eval} provides a detailed summary of the number of diagnoses evaluated, categorised by the diagnosing entity.
-Table~\ref{tab:num-dx-eval} is also split the case diagnoses into those used for calibration and those used for final evaluation.
-Human expert evaluation took place throughout the course of the study, and as a result, the 23 LLM evaluated in the calibration sample encompass a broad range of models.
-This diversity ensures a wide range of diagnostic quality, allowing for robust calibration of the LLM jury.
+Table~\ref{tab:num-dx-eval} also splits the case diagnoses into those used for calibration, discussed here, and those used for diagnostic evaluation, presented in \cite{bassett_multimodal_2026}.
+Human expert evaluation took place throughout the course of the VALID study, and as a result, the 23 LLMs evaluated in the calibration sample encompass a broad range of models.
+This diversity ensures a wide range of diagnostic quality, allowing for robust calibration of the LLM Jury.
 The final evaluation utilised 10 LLMs from 4 vendors, representing the most current model versions available at the time.
-This work utilises the calibration sample to assess the quality of the LLM jury.
+This work utilises the calibration sample to assess the quality of the LLM Jury.
 The results obtained from the evaluation sample ($n=3034$), which is an order of magnitude larger than the calibration sample ($n=330$), are reported in \cite{bassett_multimodal_2026}.